ali-raheem/passphrase/README.md

 ## So should I use this everywhere?

 I can't recommend that you do.
+Since security is so important but...
 I personally do but the caveats are that your computer can generate random numbers (same with any password generator).

-Security here comes down to the rand-nth function in clojure.
+Security here comes down to the SecureRandom function in Java which is designed to be cryptographically secure.

 ## Installation